rezamarzban/MiniLux/README.md

 https://drive.google.com/drive/folders/1bFqMWRk9mZFgaeH01mOWUFxZnz7NMOks?usp=sharing

 1- First you need a working internet connection, After git cloning the project run "bash make.sh" in the project directory if you installed wget.
-After running it, you'll see "initramfs.gz" and "disk.img" files in the project directory.
+After running it, you'll see "initramfs.gz", "hard.img" and "hard2.img" files in the project directory.
 If runing "bash make.sh" fail to making initramfs and rootfs files check the problem then run "bash remake.sh" (without again sources downloading).

 2- Just run "bash qemu.sh" if you installed qemu-system-X86_64.